 Q: How does sleep affect my weight and metabolism?

 A: Sleep and metabolism are also closely related.
 Sleep can affect your appetite, energy expenditure, and hormone levels.
 When you sleep well, you tend to have a balanced appetite and a healthy metabolism.
 When you sleep poorly, you tend to have increased hunger, cravings, and calorie intake.
-Sleep deprivation can also reduce your energy expenditure, lower your insulin sensitivity, and disrupt your hormone levels.
-Sleep deprivation can increase the levels of ghrelin, a hormone that stimulates appetite, and decrease the levels of leptin, a hormone that suppresses appetite.
+Sleep deprivation can also reduce energy expenditure, lower insulin sensitivity, and disrupt hormone levels.
+Sleep deprivation can increase the levels of ghrelin, a hormone that stimulates appetite, and decrease leptin levels, which suppress appetite.
 Sleep deprivation can also increase the levels of cortisol, a stress hormone that promotes fat storage, and decrease the levels of growth hormone, a hormone that promotes muscle growth and fat burning.
 Sleep deprivation can also affect your blood sugar levels and increase your risk of developing diabetes.
 On the other hand, getting enough quality sleep can help you maintain a healthy weight and metabolism.